ArnabPushilal/SpotifyPopularityPrediction/README.md

 |Train |2.3380337756197442| 8.5386173504373 |2.922091263194444| 3.9 | 96.1|
 |Test | 6.422792491484789 |63.37485329803256| 7.960832450066548| 10.64 |89.36|

 * MAPE is about 10.6% & Absolute Error is 6.4422 for test data.
-So for a scale of 0-100 , Not bad?
+But alas MSE is very high , which means plenty of outliers probably.

 ### Output Distribution vs Actual Distribution
 ### Train Data